TAKE ACTION

 Link to Bill

 There are several bills proposed this session that will take 1% of the Meals Tax and use the proceeds to fund Arts, Culture and Tourism funding at an increased level.
 CT Arts Alliance, CT Humanities, CT Tourism Coalition, and CT Retail Association are all advocating for this.
-SB 1456 is the Commerce Bill supporting this and we are asking people to submit written testimony in support of this bill.
+SB 1456 is the Commerce Bill supporting this.

 Our joint proposal would break down 1% of the Meals Tax in this way: